-Figure 5: Mean throughputs overall all users in the network.
+Fig. 4.
+Mean throughputs overall all users in the network.

 User performance.
-Fig. 5(a), 5(b) depict the average DL and UL user throughputs, as a function of the backhaul capacity constraint C_h , on different scenarios.
-Generally, as C_h drops, the mean throughputs are decreased, since users are handed over to (potentially far-away) macro BSs, causing performance degradation.
-Interestingly, the slope of the dropping rate becomes more steep for lower values of C_h , due to the logarithimic capacity formula chosen in assumption (A.3).
-Also, as C_h increases, the average throughputs "converge" to the value corresponding to a provisioned backhaul network.
+Fig. 4(a), 4(b) depict the average DL and UL user throughputs, as a function of the backhaul capacity constraint $C_h$ , on different scenarios.
+Generally, as $C_h$ drops, the mean throughputs are decreased, since users are handed over to (potentially far-away) macro BSs, causing performance degradation.
+Interestingly, the slope of the dropping rate becomes more steep for lower values of $C_h$ , due to the logarithimic capacity formula chosen in Assumption (A.3).
+Also, as $C_h$ increases, the average throughputs "converge" to the value corresponding to a provisioned backhaul network.
 Note that the average UL throughput convergences more quickly, compared to the DL.
-This happens due to the asymmetry between the DL and UL traffic demand on the radio access network: the UL one that is much lower, mainly due to the asymmetry between the transmission powers of BSs and UEs, as well as different file sizes assumed in each direction.
+This happens due to the asymmetry between the DL and UL traffic demand on the radio access network: the UL one is much lower, mainly due to the asymmetry between the transmission powers of BSs and UEs, as well as different file sizes assumed in each direction.
 Beyond this point, the UL backhaul resources will be underutilized.
-This calls for a flexible TDD duplexing scheme, that will dynamically distribute the backhaul resources accordingly, for example by giving more backhaul resources to DL when the UL demand is already satisfied (e.g. the eIMTA scheme [35]).
+This calls for a flexible TDD duplexing scheme, that will dynamically distribute the backhaul resources accordingly, for example by giving more backhaul resources to DL when the UL demand is already satisfied (e.g. the eIMTA scheme [36]).
 Finally, in the wired backhaul links case, star topology is always slightly better than the tree, whereas in the wireless the opposite, as explained earlier.